laurarnichols/CrossSectionCalculations/Notes/VASPFlagsAndCalculations.md

 LSEPB = .TRUE.
 IBAND = N1 N2 ...
 ```
-where the `N`'s are the band indices you want to look at.
+where the `N`'s are the band indices you want to look at. *Note: the wave function must already be converged from a previous calculation.*

 Andy created a script to fix formatting issues that sometimes arise and split the charge density into spin channels.
 Both python scripts can be found in the [`Tools` folder of the `defectCrossSections`](https://github.com/laurarnichols/defectCrossSections/tree/a16a86926f5b1d08ee571c8cd404b545f3a428ac/Tools) repo that holds our main code.